 Later it became obvious there are use cases where data need to persist beyond the lifecycle of a container.
-This gave rise to concepts of bind mounts, data containers, and docker volumes with varying degrees of persistence.
+This gave rise to concepts of bind mounts (opens new window), data containers (opens new window), and docker volumes (opens new window) with varying degrees of persistence.

-Today persistent storage options for containers has expanded greatly through volume plugins which enable many forms of storage, including traditional and external network storage, to provide data persistence for containerized apps.
-In particular, the industry has coalesced around the Container Storage Interface specifications to unify the storage interface for container orchestration systems like Docker Swarm and Kubernetes.
+Today persistent storage options for containers has expanded greatly through volume plugins (opens new window) which enable many forms of storage, including traditional and external network storage, to provide data persistence for containerized apps.
+In particular, the industry has coalesced around the Container Storage Interface (opens new window) specifications to unify the storage interface for container orchestration systems like Docker Swarm and Kubernetes.

-The Cloud Native Computing Foundation defines cloud native as an approach to building and running scalable apps in dynamic, automated environments.
+The Cloud Native Computing Foundation defines cloud native (opens new window) as an approach to building and running scalable apps in dynamic, automated environments.
 Containers, microservices, and immutable infrastructure managed through declarative APIs on an orchestration system exemplifies this approach.

 Cloud-native applications are containerized apps designed to run on cloud infrastructure, hence the term ‘native’.
 The storage consumed by such apps could be ephemeral.
 However storage for stateful apps must be persistent.